jameshenegan/synth-data-research/presentation-info/02-a-use-cases.md

+# Short Response

+- **Privacy Regulations**: Stricter rules (e.g., GDPR) encourage synthetic data as a way to share information without disclosing identifiable real data.
+- **Bias Removal**: Synthetic data can be engineered to reduce or remove historical biases related to attributes like gender or race.
+- **Data Augmentation**: Synthetic data can expand limited real datasets to improve the robustness of machine learning models.
+- **Privacy Protection**: There is hope that synthetic data, if generated properly, can replace sensitive real data and mitigate disclosure risks.

+# Detailed Response

 Below is a comprehensive overview of synthetic data use cases, drawn from the information you provided and expanded upon to show how organizations across multiple industries leverage this technology.

 ---